andykallian/pvsneslib/Contribute-to-PVSnesLib.md

 Here are some tips when you want to contribute to PVSnesLib and commit code to be reviewed

+# master branch is forbidden !

+Do not push your PR on master branch, always use the develop branch

 # Semantic Commit Messages

 See how a minor change to your commit message style can make you a better programmer.